What is radiosurgery?

 on the target.
 Treatment will last a few minutes up to a few hours.
 This depends on

 the type and location of the area being treated.
-Generally, only 1 treatment session
+Generally, only one treatment session

 other lesions outside of the brain.
 Some common types of LINAC systems include CyberKnife,

-treatment.
-For this reason, LINAC systems are able to treat larger tumors and larger
+the person during treatment.
+So LINAC systems are able to treat larger tumors and

-affected areas than the Gamma Knife.
-Areas other than the brain can be treated with
+larger affected areas than the Gamma Knife.
+Areas other than the brain can be treated

-Treatment steps with a LINAC system are generally the same or similar to the treatment
+Treatment steps with a LINAC system are generally the same as or a lot like the treatment

 steps used for the Gamma Knife.